Default automatic CFM Logic

 - The withdrawals will continue until all assets are depleted to zero and then the Shortfall will start to accumulate in the Cash Balance.

-NOTES: If there are multiple accounts of the same type, Snap will withdraw from them on a proportional (by value) basis by default.
+NOTES: If there are multiple accounts of the same type, Snap will withdraw from them on a proportional (by value) basis by default but this can be changed to sequential instead.

 You can override the default contribution and withdrawal mechanism in four ways: